Big Blooms: How to Grow Exhibition-sized Flowers

 Chrysanthemum nurseries usually stock a diverse range of cultivars.
 Young cuttings from grown plants will flower in their first year and grow relatively quickly.

-As with many similar cut flower species, exhibition chrysanthemum types are divided into categories depending on the flower form; these range from the basic single and doubles, sprays or individual blooms, to incurve, reflex, decorative, pompon, spider, spoon, quill, fantasy types, exotics, brush or thistle, anemone-centred and others depending on the shape and arrangement of the flower petals.
+As with many similar cut flower species, exhibition chrysanthemum types are divided into categories depending on the flower form; these range from the basic single and doubles, sprays or individual blooms, to incurve, reflex, decorative, pompon, spider, spoon, quill, fantasy types, exotics, brush or thistle, anemone-centered and others depending on the shape and arrangement of the flower petals.

 Chrysanthemum types are also quite diverse with flowering habit, allowing indoor gardeners to choose those which will be induced to flower under specific lighting programs.
 Some cultivars are termed ‘summer flowering’, meaning that flowers are initiated under longer day lengths, while others are ‘late blooming’ and flower after the day length has shortened below a certain number of critical hours as typically occurs in fall.